-In 1992 Art Gomez of Jetworks got word from Yamaha insider that they were going to release a new power-plant for their now popular SuperJet model stand up.
-He knew that there was going to be a need for a superior carburetor in order to supply the demands of the new Pro Mod & Super-Stock engines.
-At the time, there were very few options for aftermarket high-performance carburetors and most that did exist were developed specifically for racing, meaning they were difficult to tune and very inconsistent.
-At Jetworks we didn’t want a carburetor that “only a pro could tune”.
-We wanted to develop something that would outperform the alternatives in every aspect of riding, that meant it needed to have instant acceleration, superior mid-range power, and unmatched top-end flow.
-With over two years of dyno, flow bench and on water testing we finally achieved our goal in 1994 with the release of the “XBN” Series Black Jack Carburetors.
+In 1992, Art Gomez of Jetworks got word from a Yamaha insider that they were going to release a new powerplant for their now-popular SuperJet model stand-up.
+He knew that there was going to be a need for a superior carburetor in order to meet the demands of the new Pro Mod & Super-Stock engines.
+At the time, there were very few options for aftermarket high-performance carburetors, and most that did exist were developed specifically for racing - meaning they were difficult to tune and very inconsistent.
+At Jetworks, we didn’t want a carburetor that “only a pro could tune.”
+We wanted to develop something that would outperform the alternatives in every aspect of riding.
+That meant it needed to have instant acceleration, superior mid-range power, and unmatched top-end flow.
+With over two years of dyno, flow bench, and on-water testing, we finally achieved our goal in 1994 with the release of the “XBN” Series Black Jack Carburetors.

-We offer different sizes carburetors all with a straight bore design, this means, unlike some other guys claiming to have larger carburetors they have to offset the main throat bore, this causes air flow directional change in the body which creates a less than ideal condition for tuning and consistency.
-They are measured at the throttle plate using either 44mm, 46mm, or 48.3mm and features a massive 70mm bell top opening that tapers down with a specific air entry geometry correlating to each specific size bore.
+We offer different sizes of carburetors, all with a straight bore design.
+This means, unlike some other manufacturers who claim to have larger carburetors but must offset the main throat bore, our design avoids redirecting airflow within the body -something that can create less-than-ideal conditions for tuning and consistency.
+Our carburetors are measured at the throttle plate, available in 44mm, 46mm, or 48.3mm, and feature a massive 70mm bell-top opening that tapers down with specific air entry geometry corresponding to each bore size.

-Unlike carburetors with a bombsight or booster, the Black Jack is similar to a throttle body on a modern four-stroke in the sense that it has no obstruction of flow, meaning that we have nothing restricting airflow, giving you 100% flow capacity.
-Additionally, its fuel delivery system has been mathematically calculated and tested with 12 size specific orifices, arranged in a circle around the venturi similar to an analog clock, these create a shower effect that distributes the perfect amount of fuel and increasing atomization.
+Unlike carburetors with a bombsight or booster, the Black Jack is similar to a throttle body on a modern four-stroke engine, in the sense that it has no obstruction to airflow.
+This means there is nothing restricting flow, allowing for 100% airflow capacity.
+Additionally, its fuel delivery system has been mathematically calculated and tested with 12 size-specific orifices arranged in a circle around the venturi - similar to an analog clock.
+These create a shower effect that distributes the perfect amount of fuel while increasing atomization.

-With all these features the outcome is a performance carburetor that delivers instant throttle response, and unmatched air flow at high RPM’s, thus creating the best carb for all disciplines of riding.
+With all these features, the outcome is a performance carburetor that delivers instant throttle response and unmatched airflow at high RPMs - making it the best carb for all disciplines of riding.

-While other companies have gone through 3 or 4 design changes over the years, The Black Jack Carburetor has remained unchanged since its inception.
+While other companies have gone through three or four design changes over the years, the Black Jack Carburetor has remained unchanged since its inception.
 The reason for this?
 They were designed right from the start!

-Throughout the years we’ve tested every major high-performance aftermarket carburetor available to the public (including some that have attempted to copy our design), and time and time again we come to the same conclusion, The Black Jack Carburetors, idle smoother, hit harder, and flow more than the competitor’s carb.
+Throughout the years, we’ve tested every major high-performance aftermarket carburetor available to the public (including some that have attempted to copy our design), and time and time again, we come to the same conclusion: the Black Jack Carburetors idle smoother, hit harder, and flow more than the competitors’ carbs.

-Whether you’re trying to edge everyone to the first turn, or trying to keep height while linking up multiple aerial maneuvers, The Black Jack Carb will help get you there.
+Whether you’re trying to edge everyone to the first turn or trying to maintain height while linking multiple aerial maneuvers, the Black Jack Carb will help get you there.

 F.A.Q.’s